 - Either party may suspend or terminate the engagement and its obligations under this Agreement immediately upon written notice if:

 - Any of Our invoice(s) to You remain outstanding seven (7) days after their due date; or

 - Either party have previously provided the other with at least thirty (30) days’ written notice outlining a breach of contract, and a remedy has not been offered within that 30 day period.

 - Early exit

-- If you would like to terminate the contract prior to the conclusion of the Term, you can do so by paying a 1k ex GST early exit fee.
+- If you would like to terminate the contract prior to the conclusion of the Term, you can do so by paying an early exit fee of AUD$3,000 and one (1) month of the remaining contract, plus any outstanding invoices for which work has been completed.
 Fees will be pro-rated to the early exit date as determined by Us.
 These will need to be paid in addition to the early exit fee.
 Notice period for termination is 30 days.

 - Termination Notice Period

 - Once the Initial Term is completed, if no renewal period has been agreed to, the contract will continue on a month to month basis.
 To terminate the contract, either party must give 30 days notice.